Overview and Requirements

 - Launch Casper Admin and add the package to the distribution point by dragging the package to Casper Admin.

 - Once the package has successfully copied to the distribution point, drag the package to the configuration you use to deploy the Mac image:

-- Double click on the package in your configuration and select the “Install on boot drive after imaging” option:
+- Double-click on the package in your configuration and select the “Install on boot drive after imaging” checkbox:

-The “Install on boot drive after imaging” option will copy the entire Winclone package to the Mac partition after imaging the Mac side, but will make the restoring much faster.
-Make sure that you have allocated enough space on the Mac partition for the Winclone package as well as enough space for new Boot Camp partition.
-If space is a concern, do not select this option, but restoring may be much slower.
+This will copy the entire Winclone package to the Mac partition after imaging the Mac side but will make the restoring much faster.
+Make sure that you have allocated enough space on the Mac partition for the Winclone package, as well as enough space for new Boot Camp partition.
+If space is a concern, do not select this option; however, restoring may be much slower.

 You can now deploy this configuration as you would any other Casper configuration.
 For example, if you are restoring via Target Disk mode in Casper Imaging, it would look this this:

 Note that order of operations for the workflow: